dotlang/language/README.md

 `[0, ..., 3]` means `[0, 1, 2, 3]`
 `[2, 4, ... , 100]` step=2, can be negative
 `[0, 0, ... , 0x100]` repeat 0 for 100 times.
+- In fact, anywhere that compiler detects these literals, it will call `opCall` for the expected type with index and value.
+So you can use this type of literal for your custom types too.
+If type is marked with `val`, a temporary var will be created for these operations.

 ```
 ;define an array of integer number and initialize